-Unbiased Research Based on Data From 3,255+ Mattress Owners
+Unbiased Research Based on Data From 4,300 Mattress Owners

-Sleep Like The Dead collected data from over 3,250 owners regarding how long they kept their mattress or how long they regarded their mattress as useful, that is, how long it maintained at least some of its original comfort and support.
+Sleep Like The Dead collected data from over 4,000 owners regarding how long they kept their mattress or how long they reported that it maintained most of its original comfort and support.
 This data was then compared to the length of the mattress warranty.

 |Warranty Length||Average Useful Lifespan|

-|10 years||1.7||5.9 years|
+|10 years||7.1 years|

-|20 years||2.6||7.7 years|
+|20 years||8.2 years|